Any person or company can be a lender on Linked Finance, but you must meet the following criteria:

 If your loan request has not been fully funded within the time limit but has achieved at least 90% of the final requested value, we can still proceed to fund your loan request for that amount achieved at the end of the bidding period.
 If your loan request has not achieved at least 90% funding within the time limit, we will remove it from Linked Finance and all bids will be returned to lenders.

 Once your loan becomes fully funded, you will receive an electronic copy of your loan contract.
 You can then read the loan contract carefully and if you want to accept the terms you can electronically sign the document.

-Once your loan is fully funded, you have five working days to accept these bids and enter into a loan contract.
+Once your loan is fully funded, you have five working days to complete the loan contract.